 Pots-herd for potsherd (voiceover for a programme re Tuvan gold) (It's a fragment of pot, not a herder of pots.)

-"The green tweed coat, and skirt he liked her in" for the green tweed coat-and-skirt (ie skirt suit) (Agatha Christie's The Hollow)
+"The green tweed coat, and skirt he liked her in" for the green tweed coat-and-skirt (ie skirt suit) (Agatha Christie's The Hollow.
+The middle classes couldn't say a woman was wearing a "suit", or worse, a "costume".)

 White DUCK suit for white-duck SUIT (Poirot is wearing a suit made of a white canvas material called 'duck', not a Donald Duck costume.)